graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 }
 {{< / highlight >}}

-One very important property of GraphQL is that it is statically typed: the server knows exactly of the shape of every object you can query and any client can actually "inspect" the server and ask for the so called "schema".
+One very important property of GraphQL is that it is statically typed: the server knows exactly the shape of every object you can query and any client can actually "introspect" the server and ask for the so called "schema".
 The schema describes what queries are possible and what fields you can get back.
-(Note: when we refer to schema here, we always refer to a "GraphQL Schema", which is not related to other schemas like "JSON Schema")
+(Note: when we refer to schema here, we always refer to a "GraphQL Schema", which is not related to other schemas like "JSON Schema" or "Database Schema")

 The schema for the above query looks like this: